 Third graders draw upon their substantial foundational knowledge to reach new understanding of technology concepts when exposed to elements such as parallel circuits, electronic components, 3D printing and more.
 Cross-curricular projects occur throughout the year, such as creating designs in Scratch, an educational programming platform, which are transformed into 3D printed objects that are then used as clay presses in art class.
 Third graders also dig into building and programming robots using hardware (such as microcontrollers, motors, sensors and LEDs) as well as found materials (such as cardboard and other recycled objects).

 A dedicated outdoor space located just steps from our third grade classrooms is used year-round to support and broaden concepts and observations from a variety of projects and curriculum.
-In the fall and spring, third grade students use their outdoor classroom to care for and learn about a variety of flowers and plants native to the coastal Massachusetts region, and a recent addition of a koi pond has enabled them to deepen their understanding of natural life cycles as well as the responsibilities and decision-making behind taking care of animals.
+In the fall and spring, third grade students use their outdoor classroom to care for and learn about a variety of flowers and plants native to the coastal Massachusetts region, and a recent addition of a pond has enabled them to deepen their understanding of natural life cycles as well as the responsibilities and decision-making behind taking care of the landscape.